Alexa Fluor® 700 Mouse anti-Human CD197 (CCR7)

 Regulatory Status Legend

 The monoclonal antibody 150503 specifically binds to the human CC chemokine receptor, CCR7, also known as CD197.
 CCR7 (previously known as BLR2, EBI1 and CMKBR7), a seven-transmembrane, G-protein-coupled receptor, is the specific receptor for CC chemokines, MIP-3β/Exodus 3/ELC/ CCL19 and 6Ckine/Exodus 2/SLC/TCA4/CCL21.
-CCR7 mRNA is expressed mainly in lymphoid tissues including spleen, lymph nodes and tonsil.
-CCR7 is expressed on peripheral T and B lymphocytes, by bone marrow and cord blood CD34-positive cells and by mature dendritic cells.
-Differential CCR7 expression can be used to distinguish naive, central memory and effector memory T cell subsets.
+CCR7 mRNA is expressed mainly in lymphoid tissues including the spleen, lymph nodes and tonsil.
+CD197/CCR7 is expressed on peripheral T and B lymphocytes by bone marrow and cord blood CD34-positive cells and by mature dendritic cells.
+In response to its cognate chemokines, CD197/CCR7 mediates homing of leucocytes to secondary lymphoid tissues.
+Differential CCR7 expression can be used to distinguish naive, central memory, and effector memory T cell subsets.
 The human CCR7 gene, unlike other CC chemokine receptor genes, has been mapped to chromosome 17 (region 17q12).

 Alexa Fluor® 700 is a far-red dye that can be excited with a 633–640-nm laser.
 This enables multicolor analysis in conjunction with APC or Alexa Fluor® 647, and APC-H7 or APC-Cy7 reagents.